 Possible impact of the withdrawal on the German and European economies

 Brexit will have economic repercussions for the EU Member States and especially for the United Kingdom.
 The extent of this impact will much depend on the shape of future relations between the EU and the UK.

-A study by the ifo Institute commissioned by the Federal Ministry for Economic Affairs and Energy contains an initial assessment of the economic impact on the German and European economies.
-The findings of the study show that even in the most unfavourable scenario, the impact of Brexit on the EU economy, and the German economy in particular, ought to be manageable in the long term.
+A study by the ifo Institute commissioned by the Federal Ministry for Economic Affairs and Climate Action contains an initial assessment of the economic impact on the German and European economies. even in the most unfavourable scenario, the impact of Brexit on the EU economy, and the German economy in particular, ought to be manageable in the long term.
 That said, there may well be some sectors that are hit harder by these developments.
-You can find the study (in German) .